 The Kabaka’s lake was established by Kabaka Mwanga between 1884 and 1888.
 It is the largest manmade lake in Africa and runs about 200 feet deep.
 Initially, the Kabaka intended for the lake to link his Lubiri Palace to Lake Victoria and it is said that he even actively took part in the digging process to set an example to his subjects.

 Nakasero Market located within central Kampala is a one stop source for food stuffs especially the locally grown kind.
 People flock Nakasero market to but all kinds of vegetables, fruits and so much more.
 Make it a point to visit this market when you are in Kampala.
+This market is one of the best things to do and see in Kampala.
 You will love it.

 Saint Paul’s Cathedral Namirembe